 Also, having a diverse investment strategy can help reduce risk since you’re not relying on one entity to succeed.
 Instead, you’d be spreading your investment across several companies so that if one of them performs poorly, the rest can mitigate your losses.
 Or, as they say, don’t put all your eggs in one basket.

 However, investing in various companies isn’t cheap either, let alone tedious.
 Buying into one company is already enough of a hassle, let alone doing it with several companies and keeping accurate track of them.
+On the other hand, you can have a robo advisor which means that you do not have to do extensive research yourself, so it’s worth checking it out, too.

 By buying an ETF, you make that easier since ETFs are diverse, so you’d be buying into several entities in one trade.